pallets-eco/flask-api-examples/README.md

 > env\Scripts\activate
 ```

-Each example is stored in a different subfolder.
+Each example is stored in a different subfolder of `examples`.
 For example, the pure Flask example is in
 the `flask` folder.
 To run this example, change into that folder:

 ```
-$ cd flask
+$ cd examples/flask
 ```

 Then install the requirements and run the application: